Iron-mind/Iron-mind/README.md

 <img align="right" alt="img" src="https://www.mvps.net/docs/wp-content/uploads/2019/03/hello-world.png" width="50%" height="auto" />

-I have been developing projects in the programming world for two years.
-I develop web pages and some applications in Java with postgreSQL.
+I have been developing projects in the programming world for 3 years.
+I develop web platforms.
 Willing to learn any skill.
 #### 🌱 Things I am currently working on:
-- Studying Systems Engineering
+- Learning development with AI
 - working as a freelance